 Diffusion Spline-Based Navigation Policy in Dynamic Environments

-Expert demonstrations are employed for model training, and the trained policy is evaluated using various metrics that are relevant to real-world applications.
-The performance of the diffusion model is assessed against an existing optimization- based planner and a neural network-based planner.
+All obstacles are modeled as bounding boxes with known dimensions, and the control points of all obstacle trajectories are assumed to be known precisely at all times.
+The diffusion policy is trained on expert demonstrations and evaluated using various metrics that are relevant to real-world applications.
+Its performance is assessed against an existing optimization-based planner and a neural network-based planner.